Concerns about the 2024 draft breast screening guidelines.

 The 2023 US breast screening guideline addressed the varying peak incidences among ethnicities by recommending starting screening at age 40.They made a commitment to help reverse the negative impacts of systemic and structural racism, gender-based discrimination, and bias.
 Canada should do the same, given our similar racial disparities, and established peak incidence and worse outcomes of breast cancer in the 40s in Filipina, Indigenous, Black, Asian, and Hispanic ethnicities.

 Provinces are aware of the flaws in the Task Force guidelines and many have chosen to ignore them.
-This has led to variability in screening policies across Canada, resulting in unequal access across the country.
-This goes against the Canada Health Act.
+This has led to variability in screening policies across Canada, resulting in unequal access across the country when it comes to screening at 40, after 74 and supplemental screening.

 In 2018, the Task Force did not acknowledge the risks of dense breasts and ignored evidence to support the use of supplemental screening.
 Dense breasts increase the risk of breast cancer and make it harder to see cancer on a mammogram.
 Women with dense breasts are not average risk, and 43% of women over age 40 have dense breasts.